martyf1y/VideoAnnotation/README.txt

+This application allows you to simple make text annotations to HQ videos.
+It is more of a concept than a fully functioning tool so there may be a few bugs.
+The code uses an Haddon called ofxAVFVideoPlayer but has been modified to include certain functions.

+It includes things like autosaving every minute and slowing down the speed of video.

+How it works:

 - The program will find the files in the movies folder and allow you to select one.
 - Make sure to choose a video.